 “NSW Labor recognises the important linkages between climate change and electricity policy.
 We must pursue greater energy efficiency and cleaner sources of energy.
 Labor will support the growth of the renewable energy sector in NSW, creating jobs and economic opportunity.
 Obtaining a greater share of our energy needs from renewable sources is not only better for the environment, but promotes greater energy security and reduced energy costs for industry, businesses and households.” – NSW Labor policy

-In his 2017 budget reply speech, NSW Labor leader Luke Foley also committed to a plan for clean and secure energy, including:
+In 2017, NSW Labor also committed to a plan for clean and secure energy, including:

 • Using proceeds from the transfer of the Snowy Hydro to invest in renewable generation across regional New South Wales.